bleyerj/bleyerj.github.io/_pages/about.md

 ## Research

 My research work aims to develop advanced mechanical models and innovative numerical simulation tools for the study of material and structural failure.
 To achieve this, I draw from a broad spectrum of disciplines, including applied mathematics
 (convex analysis and optimization in particular), theoretical and computational mechanics.
 While a significant portion of my work is at a relatively fundamental methodological level, I also pay special attention to their application in the field of engineering, particularly in civil engineering.
 In this context, my work aims to address two important societal challenges: sustainable construction and risk management.

+Keywords: *nonlinear mechanics, convex optimization, structural failure, shape and topology optimization, brittle fracture, phase-field models*

 You can find further details in [Research](/research).